Category Archives: Love

 While simply writing these few lines of text, I am forced to reflect on those moments, the events of that day, and the sight of him laying on that gurney.
 My eyes are filled with tears, my mind clinching to memories and a heart scarred for life.
 It’s been

-two three four five six seven years and I miss him every day.
+two three four five six seven eight nine ten years and I miss him every day.

 Moreover, we all live life with some expectation that we’ll bury our parents, a pet or possibly our spouse, but never dream that you’ll bury your child.
 That explains why society has labels for these circumstances – losing parents makes you an orphan, losing a spouse makes you a widow, losing a child – simply leaves you with a big hole in your life.

 Today, my eldest son is no longer frustrating my day, his demands and needs no longer disrupting my plans, the stench of smoke on his clothing no longer irritates my senses and I would give anything to have these things back in my life!
-If he were still alive, Tony would be thirty-one years old in April, but he isn’t.
+If he were still alive, Tony would be thirty-eight years old – but he isn’t.

 Yesterday, my son lived.